lingjzhu/idiolect/README.md

 ### Code for *Learning idiolectal style variation in online register*
-To appear in EMNLP 2021.
+To appear in EMNLP 2021 main conference.

 #### Data & Pre-trained weights